hysinh/wimpleton-booking-app/TESTING.md

   Manual testing was performed on the website checking to ensure pages rendered correctly, input forms worked correctly, and a user was able to create, view, edit, and delete their bookings.

   #### Browsers
-  Browser compatability was checked on Google Chrome, Microsoft Edge, Brave, and Opera.
+  Browser compatibility was checked on Google Chrome, Microsoft Edge, Brave, and Opera.
 For manual testing, the following browsers were used:
   1. Microsoft Edge
   2. Google Chrome
   3. Opera